Vancouver is filled with stylish, unique, and adventurous style bloggers.

 If you’re like me and err on the side of short (at least I always think I am!) but still want to rock that coveted pair of boyfriend jeans this season, pair them with a sexy stiletto or pointed heel.
 This instantly gives the look of elongated legs, and not to mention, it’s pretty damn chic too.

 3. Find the Perfect Coat

 Finding the right coat for yourself is so important, in my opinion, it can make or break your look, you can never go wrong with a neutral coat.
 For an idea, opt for a classic caramel or a creamy white and your outfit will become the envy of street style stalkers everywhere.

 Elizabeth from The Style Saver

 1. Find the sizes that are right for you.

 While you may find that perfect fit for a particular item with a particular brand may not be the case for another brand in the same item.
 Thrifting quickly taught me to sift through all sizes because I can be a small within one brand but a medium in another brand.
 I learned not to fixate on being a certain size, but focus instead on how it fit and how it feels.

 I love oversized knit sweaters, especially in the wintertime.
-To avoid looking like I’m being swallowed by fabric, I’ll pair an oversized top with slim-fitting pants and and heels.
+To avoid looking like I’m being swallowed by fabric, I’ll pair an oversized top with slim-fitting pants and heels.
 Same goes with loose-fitting pants – I’ll pair it with a fitted top.

 3. Comfort is key.

-The best outfits are the ones where I’m not worried about any wardrobe malfunctions, like sheerness of fabric, too much skin showing, or teeter-tottering on super high heels.
+The best outfits are the ones where I’m not worried about any wardrobe malfunctions, like the sheerness of the fabric, too much skin showing, or teeter-tottering on super high heels.
 When I’m comfortable, I’m confident!
 I wear what works for me and my body type.